mrspeaker/InternetExplorer/README.md

 ## Notes

-  * To set up: `npm install`
-  * To run: `npm start`.
-Browse at `http://localhost:9966`.
   * The base code (things in /lib: VRManager, VREffect etc) is from the [Sechelt demo](https://github.com/MozVR/sechelt)
-  * If data isn't loading, make sure you aren't ad-blocking reddit.
+  * If data isn't loading, make sure you aren't ad-blocking/anti-tracking reddit.
+Firefox is blocking reddit api calls by default

 ## Todos